forestgiant/eff/README.md

 This API provides a way to easily create graphics programs in Go.
 Providing a framework to create [games](#examples), [ui](#examples), [animation](#examples), or any type of graphical application.

-The sdl package is a partial wrapper of sdl for Go.
-For a complete wrapper checkout go-sdl2 <https://github.com/veandco/go-sdl2>
 > **NOTE:** This repository is under heavy ongoing development and is likely to break over time.
 We currently do not have any releases yet.
 If you are planning to use the repository, please consider vendoring